KarishmaDaga/course-notes/cisc235.md

 T(n) = max {t(x): x is an input of size n}

 1. **Average Case Running time**: The reality is, running time is "distributed" between the best and worst cases.
 So for our search linked list example, the running time is distributed between 1 and n + 1.
 The average case is the **expectation** of the running time.
 Let t_n be a random discrete variable whose possible values are between 1 and n + 1.
-The expectation would be
+The expectation would be:

 summation from best to worst case of t multiplied with the P(t_n = t) hold on! to take the expectation of a r.v., we need its pmf (which we get from its distribution)

 Example: What is the worst case running time among all possible linked lists L with length n?

-- This would be the case where no node is 42 (42 is not in L).
+*  This would be the case where no node is 42 (42 is not in L).
 So, T(n) = n + 1 (max number of steps to compare all nodes plus a final none).

-Asymptotic: Upper, tight, and lower bounds:
+#### Asymptotic: Upper, tight, and lower bounds:

 1. O(f(n)) is the set of functions that grow *no faster* than f(n).
 If g is an element of O(f(n)), then we can say that g is asymptotically *upper bounded by f(n)* (g cannot grow faster than f(n)).
 2. Omega(f(n)) is the set of functions that grow *no slower* than f(n).
 If g is an element of Omega(f(n)), then we can say that g is asymptotically *lower bounded by f(n)* (g cannot grow slower than f(n)).